a4my/my-cheatsheets/javascript-async.md

 Stands for Asynchronous JavaScript And XML.

 Allows us to communicate with remote web servers in an asynchronous way.
-With AJAX calls we can request date from web servers dynamically.
+With AJAX calls we can request data from web servers dynamically.

 XML is a data format which is no longer used, instead we now use JSON data format.